google/earthenterprise/docs/geedocs/docsrc/answer/fusionTutorial/createMapDB.rst

          A new browser tab opens displaying your map database.

-      .. rubric:: To view your map database in any browser
+      .. rubric:: To view your map database in any browser:

       #.
 Launch any web browser.
       #.
 Point your browser to: